coverlet-coverage/coverlet/README.md

 Both `--exclude` and `--include` options can be used together but `--exclude` takes precedence.
 You can specify the `--exclude` and `--include` options multiple times to allow for multiple filter expressions.

+You can also include coverage of the test assembly itself by specifying the `--include-test-assembly` flag.

 ### MSBuild

 In this mode, Coverlet doesn't require any additional setup other than including the NuGet package in the unit test project.
 It integrates with the `dotnet test` infrastructure built into the .NET Core CLI and when enabled, will automatically generate coverage results after tests are run.